Akk4r1n/project-manager/README.md

   - Template approach: Files with the suffix .template are commited into the vcs.
 Each environment can then have their own config while also securing possible sensible credentials
   - Usage of Docker Compose to group multiple Docker containers into stacks and ease the lifecycle of them
   - Usage of Docker Volumes to persist needed data like the database volume to persist the database start through a restart
   - Monorepository: All projects are managed in one single vcs repository.
 This simplifies the development and deployment for small to medium projects and small developer groups

+## Todo

+- Responsive webapp
+- Unit tests in backend